MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 ## Game Constants

 Did you notice that some of the method arguments were from a `GameConstants` class?
-Let's create this class and then I'll explain its purpose.
+Let us create this class and then I'll explain its purpose.

 Add a new class to the project, called `GameConstants.cs` and replace its contents with the following: